roblanf/minion_qc/README.md

 ```

 #### length_histogram.png
 Read length on a log10 scale (x axis) vs counts (y axis).
+This is a standard plot for long-read sequencing.
+Although it's obviously useful, it still doesn't tell you how much data (i.e. your total yield) you have for reads above a given length though.
+For that, see the `yield_summary` plots.
 ![length_histogram](example_output/RB7_A2/minionQC/length_histogram.png)

 #### q_histogram.png
 Mean Q score for a read (x axis) vs counts (y axis).
+We frequently observe a collection of 'good' reads with Q scores greater than about 7, and a collection of 'bad' reads, which Q scores that cluster around 4.
+Typically, one might filter the 'bad' reads out before assembly, but there's good evidence in the literature that they contain useful information if you treat them right.
 ![q_histogram](example_output/RB7_A2/minionQC/q_histogram.png)

 #### length_vs_q.png
 Read length on a log10 scale (x axis) vs mean Q score (y axis).
 Points are coloured by the events per base.
 'Good' reads are ~1.5 events per base, and 'bad' reads are >>1.5 events per base.
-We often see a group of very short 'bad' reads.
+We often see a group of very short, 'bad', low-quality reads.
+We think this is something to do with our DNA extractions, becuase not everybody gets the same thing.
+In this plot, the point size, transperency, and plot size are always the same no matter the input data.
+This facilitates comparison of these plots among flowcells - those with more reads will look darker because there will be more points.
 ![length_vs_q](example_output/RB7_A2/minionQC/length_vs_q.png)

 #### length_by_hour.png
 The mean read length (y axis) over time (x axis).
+This let's you see if you are running out of longer reads as the run progresses.
+Muxes, which occur every 8 hours, are shown as red dashed lines.
 ![length_by_hour](example_output/RB7_A2/minionQC/length_by_hour.png)

 #### q_by_hour.png
 The mean Q score (y axis) over time (x axis).
+We often see that our Q scores drop noticably over time - presumably this is a result of the pores wearing out, or the DNA accumulating damage, or both.
+Muxes, which occur every 8 hours, are shown as red dashed lines
 ![q_by_hour](example_output/RB7_A2/minionQC/q_by_hour.png)

 #### reads_per_hour.png
 The number of reads (y axis) obtained in each hour (x axis).
+Muxes (every 8 hours) are plotted in red dotted lines.
+You can typically see that each mux results in a noticable increase in the number of reads per hour.
+Muxes, which occur every 8 hours, are shown as red dashed lines
 ![q_by_hour](example_output/RB7_A2/minionQC/reads_per_hour.png)

 #### yield_summary.png
 The total yield (y axis) for any given minimum read length (x axis).
-This is just like the 'reads' table in the `summary.yaml` output, but done across all read lengths up to 100KB.
-I cut off at 100KB because you (probably) don't have most of your data at those lenghts.
-Good on you if you do though.
+This is just like the 'reads' table in the `summary.yaml` output, but done across all read lengths up to the read length that includes 99% of the total yield.
 ![yield_summary](example_output/RB7_A2/minionQC/yield_summary.png)

 #### channel_summary.png